cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 in-line.
 The GitHub feature request template includes a link to the `Cilium Feature Proposal template <https://docs.google.com/document/d/1vtE82JExQHw8_-pX2Uhq5acN1BMPxNlS6cMQUezRTWg/edit>`_ which you are welcome to use to help structure your proposal.
 Please make a copy of that template, fill it in with your ideas, and ensure it's publicly visible, before adding the link into the GitHub issue.

+.. _provision_environment:

 Clone and Provision Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~